top of page

 But that didn’t stop us from circling the entire fort, soaking in the view from the outer walls, and taking in the intricate stonework.

-Built by the Spanish in the 1600s using coquina—a unique shell-limestone material—the structure is surprisingly well-preserved.
+Built by the Spanish in the 1600s using coquina, a unique shell-limestone material, the structure is surprisingly well-preserved.

 Black cannons lined up on sandy ground at a historic fort with palm trees.
 Information board reads "Weapons of War."
 Clear blue sky.

-The cannons lining the edges caught our eye immediately.
 A few were pointed straight toward the water, and there was also a fascinating small building waterside that was designed to heat cannonballs before firing—a method historically used to set enemy ships ablaze.
-(Turns out it’s called a furnace for hot shot—and yes, it’s real!)

 Historic fort wall under blue sky with "Sizzling Salvo" and "Protect History" signs.
 Stone structure adorned with black stars.